dustinpfister/blog_posts/_posts/js-parseint.md

 ## 2 - parseInt converts to String first

 The parseInt method might not always return expected results in some situations.
-For example the parseInt method converts to a string first and if it is a number the goes off into notation, then the letter e char will not be recognized as a number and will parse an int based on what comes before it.
+One such situation is how parseInt will work when given a string of a javaScript number that makes use of notation with the letter e in it.
+For example the parseInt method converts to a string first and if it is a number then goes off into notation, then the letter e char will not be recognized as a number and will parse an int based on what comes before it.

 ```js
 // parseInt may not always work as expected